jacroyrees/CS255/README.md

 # CS255
-NO CT-Scan data-set included in the format due to redistribution rights.
+No CT-Scan data-set included in the format due to redistribution rights.